Johnny Roventini: Discovery

-The page had been a huge success, one that was to lead the young bellboy to a 40-year career.
-Biow and Lyons both visualized the performance of the small bellboy as ideal to bring life to their fictitious character.
-In April 1933, Roventini was hired to make a "Call for Phil-ip Mor-rees" on the different radio programs sponsored by the tobacco company.
+The page was exactly what Biow and Lyons wanted.
+In April 1933, Roventini was hired to make a "Call for Phil-ip Mor-rees" on the different radio programs sponsored by the company.
 Roventini had been earning $15 a week at the hotel (about $ today) and received $100 (about $ today) for his very first radio commercial.
 He later recounted that he only accepted the new job after checking with his mother, with whom he lived much of his life.
 He was soon earning $50,000 annually, a substantial wage for such work in those years (as it was about $ in today's money), according to his biography.

 Career

 It was obvious to his fans that Roventini enjoyed playing the smallness of his character, which Biow and others helped him capitalize upon.
 Philip Morris Tobacco Company provided a small chauffeur-driven American Austin convertible automobile to take Roventini to the live radio broadcasts.
 He became a friend to movie stars, sitting on popular actress Marlene Dietrich's lap in a publicity shot.
 During World War II, he patriotically tried joining the Coast Guard Auxiliary and, probably to no one's surprise, was rejected for being too short.
 He shared a dinner table with General and Mrs. Dwight D. Eisenhower, clowned around with Red Skelton, sat ringside with fighter Jack Dempsey, and participated in numerous parades and other public events.
 There were at least ten other Johnnys, known as "Johnny Juniors", including Albert Alteiri.
 This made it possible for Johnny to appear simultaneously in various sections of the country.

 Roventini was heard on popular live radio programs and appeared in his short-jacketed bellboy outfit on some of the most-watched television shows of the 1950s and 1960s, including I Love Lucy, Candid Camera, The Red Skelton Show and The Jackie Gleason Show.